fitwp/docs/couponia/docs.md

 - `couponia.zip`: main theme file that need to be uploaded to host to install Couponia theme
 - `demo-content.xml`: demo content file, which contains all pages and posts from live preview website.
 It will help you to have a first look of how we use Couponia theme
 - `theme-options.txt`: theme option backup file.
 You'll need this to restore the default theme options that setup for demo website.
-- `PSD`: this folder conatains PSD files of Couponia design
 - `Documentation`: this folder the offline version of the theme's documentation
 - `docs.html`: the online version of this documentation